Universal Geneve Cal.240 18ct Pink Gold 1939

 The case alone measures 22mm across, or 25mm across if we include the lugs.
-Top to bottom the case alone measures 30mm.
-However, if we include the lugs these increase the overall length of the watch to 41mm.
-And corner to corner including the lugs the watch measures 45mm.
+Top to bottom the case alone measures 30mm, however, if we include the lugs these increase the overall length of the watch to 41mm.
+Corner to corner including the lugs, the watch measures 45mm.

-Note, although this was originally produced as a gent’s watch, it will be suitable both as a mid-size gents watch, or large size ladies watch today.
+Note, although this was originally produced as a gent’s watch, it would be suitable both as a mid-size gents watch, or large size ladies watch today.

 This is a Swiss-made, Universal Geneve signed case, which carries Geneva Swiss 18ct hallmarks.
 Externally, the case carries the case reference no. 18520 and the serial no. 1369961.